‘How about me?’ Man’s Facebook comment puts him behind bars

-(WFLA) — A Georgia man’s Facebook comment got him some unwanted attention from law enforcement — ending with an arrest.
+A man’s Facebook comment got him some unwanted attention from law enforcement — ending with an arrest.

 On Monday, the Rockdale County Sheriff’s Office in Georgia posted a list of its Top 10 Most Wanted fugitives.
 That’s when Christopher Spaulding decided to chime in.